 LRand be accessible at all times to code within

-To ensure calls between relocated load regions use a PLT entry:
+To ensure calls between relocated load regions ar run-time:

 --pltgot=directoption to turn on PLT generation.